Wednesday 12 February 2020 at 8pm

 Françaix Clarinet Trio

 This celebration of the unique combination of viola and clarinet, with their shared alto/tenor pitches, starts with the piece which began it all – Mozart’s beautiful Kegelstatt (Skittle Alley) trio.
 Schumann’s ‘Fairy Tales’ were inspired by the Mozart.
-These two anchor the twentieth-century works – Leo Smit’s trio of 1938, clearly influenced by Les Six, with whom he was associated in Paris – and Jean Francaix’s late work which demonstrates his gift for combining striking melodies with fiendish virtuosity.
+These two anchor the twentieth-century works – Julius Röntgen’s trio of 1921, with its Brahmsian echoes – and Jean Francaix’s late work which demonstrates his gift for combining striking melodies with fiendish virtuosity.